 Miata Edoga (Season 4) is an actress and financial coach who founded Abundance Bound, a financial education company for actors and creative professionals.
 For over two decades, she has been helping individuals of all backgrounds establish a healthier, more compassionate relationship with their money – whether they are just starting out, or starting over, or starting to wonder how they should handle their growing wealth.

-If there's one good thing that came from COVID, it's that online courses have become a viable way to continue training and learning new skills as well as hone your current talents.
-You can even find performing arts courses: dance, music, drama.
-These courses will not only teach you the theoretical (and fascinating) side of the art, but will also get you all geared up for your future auditions and live performances.
+If there's one good thing that came from COVID, it's that online courses have become a viable way to continue training your talent and learning new skills.
+Such performing arts courses in dance, music, and drama will not only teach you the theoretical (and fascinating) side of the art, but you'll also be geared up for future auditions and live performances.
 The episode with Max Stossel was actually featured on their website.

 "Any piece of art, whether it be film or theater, is an act of translation." - Cris Eli Blak